 My name is Rick Novak, and I’m a double-boarded anesthesiologist and internal medicine doctor and a medical fiction author.
 I’m here to talk about Doctor Vita, a vision of the future of Artificial Intelligence in Medicine.

 I’m an Adjunct Clinical Professor of Anesthesiology, Perioperative and Pain Medicine at Stanford and the Deputy Chief of the department.
-I don’t tout myself as an expert in AI technology, but I am an expert in taking care of patients, which I’ve done in clinics, operating rooms, intensive care units, and emergency rooms at Stanford and in Silicon Valley for over 30 years.
+I don’t tout myself as an expert in AI technology, but I’m an expert in taking care of patients, which I’ve done in clinics, operating rooms, intensive care units, and emergency rooms at Stanford and in Silicon Valley for over 40 years.

 AI is already prevalent in our daily life.
 Smartphones verbally direct us to our destination through mazes of highways and traffic.
 Self-driving cars are in advanced testing phases.
 The Amazon Echo brings us Alexa, an AI-powered personal assistant who follows verbal commands in our homes.Artificial intelligence in medicine (AIM) will grow in importance in the decades to come and will change anesthesia practice, surgical practice, perioperative medicine in clinics, and the interpretation of imaging.
 AI is already prevalent in our daily life.
 Smartphones verbally direct us to our destination through mazes of highways and traffic.
 Self-driving cars are in advanced testing phases.
 The Amazon Echo brings us Alexa, an AI-powered personal assistant who follows verbal commands in our homes.
 AIM advances are paralleling these inventions in three clinical arenas: